Registration and Licensure with the College of Pharmacists of Manitoba

 The date of the Child Abuse Registry Check must be within six months prior to commencing the internship described below.

-*All documents verified from outside of Manitoba need to be notarized by a Notary Public within Canada.
+*Must be notarized by a Notary Public within Canada.

 **Thereafter, a current, original registry check is required by the College every five years.